Media Center Schedule

 2. Students in first grade can check out one book at a time.
 Students in grades 2-5 can check out two books at a time.
 When students in K-1 do AR, they can check out two books.

 3. Students will be allowed to check out more than two books when they need to complete research.

 4. There is a designated area in the media center for Battle of the Books.
 This team is open to only 4th and 5th grade students.
 Students interested in being on the team will be the only students allowed to check these books until competition is over.
-Interested students will be asked to start reading the sixteen books on the list.
+Interested students will be asked to start reading the fifteen books on the list.
 There are AR tests for these books as well.
 They are also allowed to check out three books at one time as long as one of them is a Battle book.